britaneeelizabeth/ed/_texts/DaisyMillerPlay.md

 are people who do like — who do like — what I do.
 They say they do, at any rate, and they say it so prettily!
 The English say it very nicely, but the Italians say it best.
-As for the Americans, they don’t say it at all, and Mr. Winter- bourne less than any of them!
+As for the Americans, they don’t say it at all, and Mr. Winterbourne less than any of them!
 Well, I don’t care so much about the Americans: I can make it all right with the Americans when I get home.
 Mr. Winterbourne isn’t an American; I never saw any one like him over there.
 If I